Digital Nomad Life in Kampot, Cambodia

 What do people find most challenging about the culture in Kampot?

-"Language of cause & bribes that are paid to officials when you need to go through official channels," said one person in Kampot.
+"Language of cause & bribes that are paid to officials when you need to go through official channels," explained one person living in Kampot, Cambodia.

 What residency documents or visas did I need if I will be in Kampot for a while?